 After achieving a Zen balance, continue through the South Gate of Yosemite and spend the afternoon exploring the historic Wawona Lodge.
 The lodge is the perfect starting point for hikes and bike rides in the Valley.
 The Wawona Lodge has housed former presidents, diplomats and celebrities throughout history.
-Participants may explore the Pioneer History Center or enjoy a round of golf, a game of tennis or a guided hike or horseback ride.
-There is even a stagecoach ride available.
+Participants may explore the Pioneer History Center or enjoy a round of golf, a game of tennis, guided hike, horseback ride and even a stagecoach ride available.
 In the winter, nearby Badger Pass Ski Area is a popular destination for winter sports enthusiasts.

-Spend the evening in the Big Tree Lodge in Wawona and enjoy a meal crafted by Chef McFann’s cuisine featuring an array of seasonal specials.
+Spend the evening in the Big Tree Lodge and enjoy breakfast, lunch or dinner featuring an array of seasonal specials.

-Fill up at the Wawona Restaurant and head into the heart of Yosemite Valley.
+Fill up at the Big Trees Lodge Dining Room and head into the heart of Yosemite Valley.
 Pack a camera and enjoy stunning views of the magnificent Half Dome from Glacier Point.
 A free shuttle provides rides to all the must-see spots in the valley including Yosemite Falls, the trailhead to the Mist Trail and Mirror Lake.
 Bike rentals are also available at the Yosemite Lodge if you prefer to cruise the canyon by bike.
 For those who’d like to get a taste of rock climbing, lessons are offered by Southern Yosemite Mountain Guides.

 Enjoy the views from the Yosemite Lodge at the Falls, and don’t forget to pick up a Yosemite souvenir from one of the several shops at the Lodge.
 Have dinner in the Mountain Room Restaurant which boasts views of the impressive 2,424-foot falls as guests dine on fresh seafood, sizzling steaks and tasty pasta.
 Enjoy one last night watching the stars over the mountains before heading back to Fresno in the morning.